MajorZiploc/tooling_notes/code_challenges/notes.md

 make sure you understand all of the rules. also consider heuristics that you can add to the rule set given

+how much data do you have access to for each decision? if all, then you can do quite a bit more than if you can just see the next step

 ## Practical

 consider the bounds of the problem. does complexity matter? dont be over general - consider heuristics that work for the problem